IntelliTect-Samples/EWU-CSCD379-2023-Spring/Assignment2.md

 Note: Custom CSS can only be used where specified.

 1. Create a custom component to show available words ❌✅
-- Add a question mark key to the keyboard.
-This represents a placeholder for any character ❌✅
-- Create/extend a word list component with a method called validWords that takes a string with question marks and returns an array of valid words ❌✅
+- Create/extend a word list component with a method called validWords that returns an array of valid words based on current guesses ❌✅
 - Create unit tests for the validWords method ❌✅
 - Display the number of valid words based on the entered letters ❌✅
 - When the number is clicked, show a dialog with all the available words with scrolling if there are too many to show on the screen. ❌✅
 - When a word is clicked, the word should be entered as the guess but not submitted ❌✅
 - Add a hover over for the word so it is obvious that it can be clicked.
 (No CSS) ❌✅

-2. Update the App Bar ❌✅
+2. Convert the sidebar to an App Bar ❌✅
 - Name of the app on the left with an icon ❌✅
 - Choose an icon for the app (from Material Design or somewhere on the web) ❌✅
 - Clicking the name and icon of the app take you to the home page ❌✅